 Off-campus interim courses

-Each year, the Calvin offers a number of interim courses that explore special topics in-depth.
-In 2011, the following medically-related off-campus interim courses were offered:
+Each year, the biology department offers a number of interim courses that explore special topics in-depth.
+In 2013, the following off-campus interim courses were offered:

 An off-campus internship can be the perfect opportunity for you to find professional application for the concepts and principles you learn in Calvin's pre-professional program.